 Authors: Zune Lee, Sungkyun Chang, Chang Young Lim

 Addresses: Graduate School of Culture Technology, Korea Advanced Institute of Science and Technology, 1504 Lotte Tower Apt., Sindaebang, Dongjak, Seoul 156-711, Korea. ' Music and Audio Research Group, Graduate School of Convergence Science and Technology, Seoul National University, D406, 864-1, Iui-dong, Yeongtong-gu, Suwon-si, Gyeonggi-do 443-270, Korea. ' Graduate School of Culture Technology, Korea Advanced Institute of Science and Tehcnology, RM#3232, N8 bldg, 335 Gwahak-ro, Yuseong, Daejeon 305-701, Korea

 Abstract: This paper presents MixPlore, a framework for a live digital performance inspired by cocktail mixology.
 It aims to maximise the pleasure of mixology, presenting the cocktail as a plentiful art medium through which people can fully enjoy new synesthetic content created through the integration of bartending and musical creation.
 For this, we created tangible user interfaces utilising cup, tin, glass, muddler, costume display, etc. Making cocktails is followed by a performance including music composition.
-At the end of every repertoire, the performer presents the resulting 'sonic cocktails' to the audience.
+At the end of every repertoire, the performer presents the resulting |sonic cocktails| to the audience.

 Keywords: cocktail mixology; recipes; taste; sound; mapping; TUI; tangible user interface; live digital performance; art; technology; bartending; music creation; cocktails; musical composition; sonic cocktails.

-Int.
-J. of Arts and Technology, 2011 Vol.4, No.2, pp.133 - 154
+International Journal of Arts and Technology, 2011 Vol.4 No.2, pp.133 - 154